Astros vs. Twins Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has collected 48 hits with seven doubles, a triple, six home runs and 28 walks.
-He has driven in 27 runs with one stolen base.
+- Alex Bregman has recorded 50 hits with seven doubles, a triple, seven home runs and 28 walks.
+He has driven in 29 runs with one stolen base.

-- Bregman heads into this game looking to extend his five-game hit streak.
-In his last five games he is hitting .381 with two doubles and four RBI.
+- Bregman has picked up a hit in six straight games.
+In his last 10 outings he is hitting .310 with two doubles, a home run, a walk and seven RBI.

 Bregman Recent Games